About George Chuvalo Neighbourhood Centre

-George Chuvalo Community Centre (GCCC) is a brand-new, 7,000 square foot facility devoted to community use in the Junction/Pelham Park neighbourhood of Toronto’s West End.
-The building is currently under construction, with occupancy planned for the summer of 2017.
+George Chuvalo Neighbourhood Centre (GCNC) is a 7,000 square foot facility devoted to community use in the Junction/Pelham Park neighbourhood of Toronto’s West End.
 GCCC is owned by The City of Toronto and will be operated by CONC.
 GCCC is located at 50 Sousa Mendes Street in the Junction Triangle.
+We were proud to open in May of 2019.

-We envision a centre where children and youth will grow up stimulated, valued for their unique strengths, and exposed to endless possibilities.
-We envision a place where gender roles are challenged, mental health is a conversation, and the natural world is respected.
-We envision a space full of the best parts of life.
+Our centre provides a space where children and youth can grow up stimulated, valued for their unique strengths, and exposed to endless possibilities.
+We pride ourselves on provides a safe space where gender roles are challenged, mental health is a conversation, and the natural world is respected – A space full of the best parts of life!

 About George Chuvalo

 George Chuvalo, a Canadian icon, ranked among the world’s top ten heavyweights for much of his career.
 The son of Croatian immigrant parents who worked in the slaughterhouses of west-central Toronto, George Chuvalo is uniquely rooted in the Junction community where local residents petitioned to have our new community centre named after him.
-Slated for completion in Summer 2017, the opening of George Chuvalo Community Centre will be an important event in our community’s history and a vibrant, inclusive and memorable celebration.
-The opening will honour George Chuvalo’s life, including the 18 years he spent talking about the loss of four immediate family members to substance use, to advocate for drug prevention among young people across our country.
+Completed in late Spring 2019, the opening of George Chuvalo Neighbourhood Centre was an important event in our community’s history and a vibrant, inclusive and memorable celebration.
+The opening honoured George Chuvalo’s life, including the 18 years he spent talking about the loss of four immediate family members to substance use, to advocate for drug prevention among young people across our country.
 George Chuvalo is a local hero.

 About the Junction Triangle